-Joshua B. Silverman specializes in individual and class action securities litigation.
-He was Lead Counsel in In re Groupon, Inc. Securities Litigation, achieving a $45 million settlement, representing one of the highest recoveries as a percentage of damages in the Seventh Circuit.
-Josh was also Co-Lead Counsel in In re MannKind Corp.
-Securities Litigation, reaching a settlement valued at more than $23 million and setting precedent regarding the use of expert information in a shareholder complaint.
-He served as Co-Lead Counsel for three large public funds in New Mexico State Investment Council v.
-Countrywide Financial Corp., resulting in a very favorable confidential settlement.
-He regularly represents clients in controversies involving securities fraud, private equity investments, hedge fund investments, structured financial instruments, securities lending arrangements, and investment consultants.
-In addition, Josh was Co-Lead Counsel in New Mexico State Investment Council v.
-Cheslock Bakker & Associates (summary judgment award in excess of $30 million), played a key role in the Firm's representation of investors before the United States Supreme Court in StoneRidge, and prosecuted many of the Firm's other class cases, including In re Sealed Air Corp.
-Securities Litigation ($20 million settlement), Bruce v.
+Joshua B. Silverman is a partner in the Firm’s Chicago office.
+He specializes in individual and class action securities litigation.
+Josh was Lead Counsel in In re Groupon, Inc. Securities Litigation, achieving a $45 million settlement, one of the highest percentage recoveries in the Seventh Circuit.
+He was also Lead or Co-Lead Counsel in In re MannKind Corp.
+Securities Litigation ($23 million settlement); In re AVEO Pharmaceuticals, Inc. Securities Litigation ($18 million settlement, more than four times larger than the SEC’s fair fund recovery in parallel litigation); New Mexico State Investment Council v.
+Countrywide Financial Corp. (very favorable confidential settlement); New Mexico State Investment Council v.
+Cheslock Bakker & Associates (summary judgment award in excess of $30 million); Sudunagunta v.
+NantKwest, Inc. ($12 million settlement); Bruce v.
 Suntech Power Holdings Corp. ($5 million settlement); In re AgFeed, Inc. Securities Litigation ($7 million settlement); and In re Hemispherx BioPharma Securities Litigation ($2.75 million settlement).
+Josh also played a key role in the Firm's representation of investors before the United States Supreme Court in StoneRidge, and prosecuted many of the Firm's other class cases, including In re Sealed Air Corp.
+Securities Litigation ($20 million settlement).

 Before joining Pomerantz, Josh practiced at McGuireWoods LLP and its Chicago predecessor, Ross & Hardies, where he represented one of the largest independent futures commission merchants in commodities fraud and civil RICO cases.
 He also spent two years as a securities trader, and continues to actively trade stocks, futures, and options for his own account.